'Worst flight we've had': Alleged chaos on Irish travellers' flight to NZ

-A man who claims he was on the same plane as the Irish travellers who caused havoc at Takapuna Beach, says it was the "worst flight" he's ever experienced.
+A man who was on the same plane as the Irish travellers who caused havoc at Takapuna Beach says it was the "worst flight" he's ever experienced.

 The passenger, who does not wish to be named, boarded flight Cathay Pacific CX113 from Hong Kong to Auckland on Friday, January 11.

-But what he thought would be a pleasant flight soon turned to anger and frustration after allegedly taking his seat next to the Irish family of six.
+What he thought would be a pleasant flight soon turned to anger and frustration after taking his seat next to the Irish family of six.

 He told the Herald the two parents, their son and his partner and their two children were unruly and caused boarding delays.